SELECT p

 Data retrieved: All players who do not belong to a team.

-relationship field of the Player
+Description: The teams relationship field of the Player entity is

 a collection.
 If a player does not belong to a team, the teams

-collection is empty, and the conditional expression is TRUE
+collection is empty, and the conditional expression is TRUE.

 See also: Empty Collection Comparison Expressions.